-For the 115V Internal Non-Redundant test bench, the Yokogawa WT2030 is used to monitor and measure the input parameters, including the input voltage (V), input current (A), input frequency (Hz), input power (Watts), power factor (λ), and input current total harmonic distortion (THD %).
+For the 115V Internal and 230V EU Internal Non-Redundant test bench, the Yokogawa WT3000E is used to monitor and measure the input parameters, including the input voltage (V), input current (A), input frequency (Hz), input power (Watts), power factor (λ), and input current total harmonic distortion (THD %).

-Figure 5: Yokogawa WT2030
+Figure 5: Yokogawa WT3000E

-For the 230V Internal Redundant, 115V Industrial, and 380V DC, the Yokogawa WT3000 is used to monitor and measured the input parameters, including the input voltage (V), input current (A), input frequency (Hz), input power (Watts), power factor (λ), and input current total harmonic distortion (THD %).
+For the 230V Internal Redundant, 115V Industrial, and 380V DC, the Hioki PW6001-16 is used to monitor and measured the input parameters, including the input voltage (V), input current (A), input frequency (Hz), input power (Watts), power factor (λ), and input current total harmonic distortion (THD %) as well as the output and external fan parameters, including the voltage (V), current (A), and output power (Watts).